PaddlePaddle/docs/doc/fluid/advanced_usage/development/local_dev_guide.md

 Paddle modify the format of C/C++ source code with `clang-format` .Make sure the version of `clang-format` is above 3.8.

-Note：There are difference between the installation of `yapf` with `pip install pre-commit` and that with `conda install -c conda-forge pre-commit`.Paddle developer use `pip install pre-commit`。
+Note：There are differences between the installation of `yapf` with `pip install pre-commit` and that with `conda install -c conda-forge pre-commit` .
+Paddle developers use `pip install pre-commit` 。

 ## Start development